 (Click on pictures to view them larger.)

-Kansas City artist Thomas Hart Benton was at his summer home on Martha’s Vineyard, Mass., when the flood occurred.
+Missouri artist Thomas Hart Benton was at his summer home on Martha’s Vineyard, Massachusetts, when the flood occurred.
 When he returned to Kansas City at the beginning of October, he was distressed by the destruction.

 “Down block after desolated block, the muck covered [the] wrecks of their homes.
 Condemnation signs were tacked to miles of these split and twisted shells of family memory.
 In moldy underlying crevices and corners, appeared the ruined enamel of stoves, washing machines, bath tubs and the remains of chairs, couches, beds and children's playthings.
 Here and there in the paling autumn sun men and women pecked at mountains of disaster with shingle hatchets and garden shovels."
 (Benton – The New Republic, Nov.
 19, 1951).

 In an effort to draw national attention to their plight, Benton quickly produced a lithograph titled “Homecoming-Kaw Valley 1951,” and sent one, with the accompanying letter, to every member of the U.S. Congress.

 Representative Richard Bolling (D-MO) retrieved several of the flood lithographs from Congressional wastebaskets, and also was given an additional 20 or so of them by Tom Benton, which were auctioned off for flood relief.